 7.3 The Australian Government Environment Minister has determined that the project has impacts on MNES (EPBC 2014/7305).
+The assessment of the potential impacts, mitigation measures and any offsets for residual impacts must be dealt with in a stand-alone section of the EIS that fully addresses the matters relevant to the controlling provisions.
 Refer to Appendix 2 for detailed MNES TOR requirements and EPBC Act controlling provisions.
+The information provided on these matters must be consistent with the relevant aspects of other sections in the EIS, for example Section 8.2 Flora and fauna.